boraaltinok/privacy-policy/physics-ai-support.md

 ## Feedback and Feature Requests

-We highly value your feedback and are always looking for ways to improve Science Helper.
+We highly value your feedback and are always looking for ways to improve Physics Solver.
 If you have any suggestions or feature requests, please email us at boraaltinok70@gmail.com.
 Your input helps us serve you better and create an app that meets your needs.

-Thank you for choosing Science Helper!
+Thank you for choosing Physics Solver!
 We hope you enjoy making your study sessions more efficient and enjoyable.